 Graphite or Steel – Controls the Speed of Swing

-Flex – Adjusts the Height you Hit the Ball
+Flex – Adjusts the Height at you Hit the Ball.

 Golf Shaft Flex Chart

-Even though getting fitted for a specific shaft is the best approach to locate the proper shaft, the following chart will provide some broad pointers to get you started in the right direction:
+Even though getting fitted for a specific shaft is the best approach to locating the proper shaft, the following chart will provide some broad pointers to get you started in the right direction: